Hep7vv/DS4002_DataX/README.md

 Step 3: Emotional Analysis
 Use the “analyzer.polarity_scores()” command to calculate the VADER compound, positive, negative, and neutral scores for each film.
 Print the scores for each film.
 Create a new variable for each script that uses NRCLex ex: (episode1_NRC = NRCLex(episode_clean)).
 Use the command episode_NRC.raw_emotion_scores to get the count of emotion in each movie.
 Also use the command episode_NRC.affect_frequencies to get the frequency of the emotion throughout each movie.
-Create a dictionary of the NRC frequencies for each episod and remove the positive and negative emotion.
+Create a dictionary of the NRC frequencies for each episode and remove the positive and negative emotion.
 Then set the variable, “max_emotion_episode” to the max emotion frequency from each episode.
 Print the value.

 Step 4: Plotting Results
-In separate plots, plot the negative, positive, and neutral sentiment scores for the first trilogy on a bar graph.
+In separate plots, plot the negative, positive, and neutral sentiment scores for the first and second trilogy on a bar graph.
 Create a bar plot with the x-axis being each episode and y-axis being the frequency of an emotion.
 Make a bar plot for each emotion separately.
 Create a bar plot with the x-axis being each emotion and y-axis being the frequency of an emotion.
 Make a bar plot for each episode separately.